 Soreness is a normal response to a load you are not used to.
-When a muscle is trained harder or different than usual, it will become ‘worn’.
+When a muscle is trained harder or differently than usual, it will become ‘worn’.
 The wear consists of small microscopic tears of the muscle fibers – also called ‘micro-traumas.

 The wear on muscles, connective tissue and tendons is compensated since the body rebuilding itself – and a little better than before (Supercompensation).
 We can say that the body is always preparing to do its best.
 So, when the body repeatedly experiences ‘worn,’ it builds itself up to be able to handle the loads better and better after every time you have trained.
 That’s how you get in better shape.

 When we experience soreness in the muscles two days after training, it’s because when the muscles are used more than normal and become worn, inflammation occurs around the worn place. the inflammation is natural and must occur for the body to rebuild itself.
 It is this type of inflammation that causes pain in the muscles.